jbdamask/wkid-smaaht/README.md

 - Why not just use ChatGPT?
     - You certainly can, but here are a few reasons why you may want to use this:
         - This code uses a "system message" that tells GPT4 to behave as an AWS expert and provides a framework for the model to think through answers.
 Sometimes, it's responses are better than ChatGPT but not always.
 Try it for yourself.
-        - Sometimes you just want to access ChatGPT without logging into their website. @ChatAWS is always listening.
+        - Sometimes you just want to access ChatGPT without logging into their website. @Wkid Smaaht is always listening.
-        - Everyone on a Slack channel where @ChatAWS is installed can see the chats.
+        - Everyone on a Slack channel where @Wkid Smaaht is installed can see the chats.
 This can be helpful if you're sharing information between team members.
 - Is there anything not to love?
     - Yep.
 A bunch of stuff starting with:
         - You may hit GPT4 API limits